 The Listing Rules require us to review the Directors' statement in relation to going concern, longer-term viability and that part of the Corporate Governance Statement relating to the Company's compliance with the provisions of the UK Corporate Governance Code specified for our review.

-Based on the work undertaken as part of our audit, we have concluded that each of the following elements of the Corporate Governance Statement is materially consistent with the financial statements or our knowledge obtained during the audit:
+Based on the work undertaken as part of our audit, we have concluded that each of the following elements of the Corporate Governance Statement is materially consistent with the Financial Statements or our knowledge obtained during the audit:

-- The Directors' statement with regards to the appropriateness of adopting the going concern basis of accounting and any material uncertainties identified set out on page 43; - The Directors' explanation as to its assessment of the Company's prospects, the period this assessment covers and why the period is appropriate set out on pages 43 and 44; - The Directors' statement on whether it has a reasonable expectation that the Company will be able to continue in operation and meet its liabilities set out on page 44; - The Directors' statement on fair, balanced and understandable set out on page 60; - The Board's confirmation that it has carried out a robust assessment of the emerging and principal risks set out on page 14; - The section of the annual report that describes the review of the effectiveness of risk management and internal control systems set out on pages 61 and 62; and - The section describing the work of the Audit & Risk Committee set out on pages 61 to 64.
+- · The Directors' statement with regards to the appropriateness of adopting the going concern basis of accounting and any material uncertainties identified set out on page 45; - The Directors' explanation as to its assessment of the Company's prospects, the period this assessment covers and why the period is appropriate set out on pages 45 and 46; - The Directors' statement on whether it has a reasonable expectation that the Company will be able to continue in operation and meet its liabilities set out on page 46; - The Directors' statement on fair, balanced and understandable set out on page 61; - The Board's confirmation that it has carried out a robust assessment of the emerging and principal risks set out on page 16; - · The section of the Annual Report that describes the review of the effectiveness of risk management and internal control systems set out on pages 64 and 65; and - The section describing the work of the Audit Committee set out on pages 62 and 63.